kohler/hotcrp/devel/apidoc/reviews.md

 web application.
 These conventions are subject to change, and third-party applications should prefer JSON.

 To test a modification without saving, supply a `dry_run=1` parameter.
 This will test the input but make no visible changes to the database.
+Supply `dry_run=if_warning` to save only if the modification produces no warnings, or `dry_run=if_error` to save unless it produces an error (some mistakes, such as review fields with invalid values, are reported as errors but do not ordinarily prevent saving).
+The response reports `dry_run` when a save was withheld.

 * scope review:write
 * param ?p pid: Submission to review.
 Optional when the JSON or text data